MiaRodr/linux-soc-home-lab/investigations/06-authentication-log-analysis.md

 The log activity suggests repeated failed authentication attempts followed by successful access to a privileged account.
 Multiple failed attempts occurring before successful access may indicate suspicious authentication activity or possible credential compromise.

+Authentication analysis identified 4 `root` authentication events consisting of 3 failed attempts and 1 successful authentication event.
+This activity appears suspicious due to successful privileged account access occurring after multiple failed authentication attempts.

 Current evidence does not confirm a system compromise.
-Additional investigation is required to determine whether the login activity was authorized.
+Further investigation is required to determine whether the activity was authorized and whether any indicators of compromise (IOCs) are present.

 ## Conclusion